Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Do you know the difference between your credit report and your credit score?
 If not, you’re not alone.
 It can be easy to see these two related items as one and the same.
 However, if you take a closer look, you may start to see differences in how they impact your financial health.
 Here are some answers to a few common questions you might have:

-A credit report is a transcript of all the credit-related decisions – both good and bad – you’ve made throughout your life.
-It includes information about your existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
+A credit report includes information about your past and existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
 It can also include non-credit information, such as utility payments.
 It also outlines how much you owe creditors, how long each account has been open, and how consistently you make on-time payments.
 Credit reports may also list related public records, such as court judgments against you, tax liens on your property, or bankruptcy filings.

-Viewing your own credit report will let you know what lenders will see and who has recently requested a copy.
-The Fair Credit Reporting Act allows consumers access to one free credit report annually from each of these three reporting agencies, which is available through AnnualCreditReport.com.
+The Fair Credit Reporting Act allows consumers access to one free credit report annually from each of the three credit reporting agencies, which is available through AnnualCreditReport.com.
+By viewing your credit report, you will be able to know what lenders will see when you apply for a loan.
+Some lenders will also have access to your credit score, and some may let you see what’s in your report.
 To access your credit score, you can contact the credit reporting agencies.
 There are also credit monitoring services available for a fee that can provide this information for you.

 By understanding your credit report and credit score – and checking them regularly – you can make informed choices that will impact your financial future.